walumo/ApiHelper/README.md

 # ApiHelper

-Initialize the HttpClient and JsonClient
-Use GetDataAsync() to query your API.
+Initialize the HttpClient and JsonClient, then use GetDataAsync() to query your API.

 ```
 using System;